The Carl H. Lindner College of Business empowers business problem solvers to tackle the world’s challenges.

 Your next new hire

-Flexibility underlies Lindner’s innovative approach to co-op, balancing the needs of the modern business student with real employer needs.
+Flexibility underlies Lindner’s innovative approach to co-op, balancing the needs of the modern business student with employers' practical needs.
 Full-time, part-time, any-time, remote or hybrid, we match the needs of top employers with the skills and interests of top talent.

 Problem Solve with Us